Dhruvrajsinh21/Cricket_Match_Scraper/README.md

 ## **Project Features**

-- **Scraping**: Periodic scraping of match schedules and detailed match data.
+- **Scraping**: Periodic scraping of match schedules and detailed match data using Playwright.
 - **Database**: MongoDB is used for storing match schedules and real-time updates.
 - **WebSocket Notifications**: Sends real-time updates to connected clients when a match goes live.
 - **Scheduling**: Automated tasks using APScheduler to monitor matches and trigger real-time updates.